microsoft/openshift-rhsummit-lab/labDocs/Part3.md

         -- reply-urls <REPLY-URL_FROM_ABOVE> \
         --identifier-uris <IDENTIFIER-URI_FROM_ABOVE> \
         --password <PASSWORD_FROM_ABOVE>

+> Save the appID from the output for later

 #### 3.1.3: Add App Permissions from the Azure Portal
 We will now grant permissions to the App registration that you created.